MarcEngrie/ScanNetwork/README.md

   3: scans the devices that are alive on your network for open ports (this can take a vry very very long time to finish)

-  This was written and tested on a Windows (11) machine but, with a slight modification in the finding of the netwerk interface, does should also run smoothly on a Linux-based machine.
+  This was written and tested on a Windows (11) machine.
+It should run also on Linux machines not tested yet.